 3. Horse Figurine

 I made this cake for Lacey's 13th birthday party.
 I made green icing for the top, added a green border, and used a horse figurine I found at the dollar store for the topper.
 This is a very simple idea for a birthday cake that almost anyone can do.
 You can also find cake topper kits at local stores and online that will include a fence and several horses.

 I've used the horse cake topper kit below many times when I was a cake decorator at Kroger.
 It's easy to do and looks great!

-This is what you do: Ice your cake, add green icing for the grass and blue icing for the pond.
-You might like to use the blue gel icing for the pond.
+This is what you do: Ice your cake, add green icing for the grass and blue for the sky.
+Add brown icing for the dirt.
+You could sprinkle on a little brown sugar or cinnamon sugar to add texture to the dirt.
 Add a border in the color of your choice.
 Place on the horses and fence.
 Write a Happy Birthday wish.
 There you have it.
 It's easy!

 This is the cake topper kit I used.
-It includes 3 plastic horses and 3 pieces of white plastic fence.
+It includes 2 plastic horses and 1 piece of plastic fence.
 Make your own cake or add the kit to a bought cake.
 The plastic pieces can be used as toys later.

 5. Horse-Shaped Cake

 How to Make a Horse-Shaped Cake: